 It was at A Regaleira that, in 1950, a restaurant employee, after living abroad in France, built on the concept of the renowned croque monsieur, adding a unique and now famous spicy sauce, to create the francesinha, the gooey, meaty, cheesy sandwich served with a mountain of fries.

-Sadly, A Regaleira closed its doors last year because the building owner decided not to renew the restaurant’s lease, a common problem in the city.
+Sadly, A Regaleira closed its doors in 2018 because the building owner decided not to renew the restaurant’s lease, a common problem in the city.
 The construction workers came, another building was born, and the promise that A Regaleira – the birthplace of Porto’s most iconic dish – would open in another space is still nothing more than that.
+[Update: In Summer 2021, A Regaleira reopened a few doors down the street.]
 This is the new reality for the city’s older establishments: The increase in tourists and, consequently, the conversion of spaces into accommodation threaten those who have fewer means to either pay a higher rent or undertake expansion work.

 Ironically, A Regaleira’s demise has coincided with a growing appreciation of the francesinha – perhaps another indication of locals’ commitment to their homegrown dishes.
 In 2019, there was even a francesinha festival in Baixa (Downtown Porto) that attracted thousands of revelers.
 The participating restaurants are not particularly known for this delicacy, but attendees didn’t seem to care.
 The truth is that, in the north, you can hardly find a bad francesinha.
 Look no further than the success of various spots with noted renditions of this sandwich: The queues for Santiago (I and II, because the space has begun to feel cramped here, too) continue to reach the corner, and the reservations list at the rustic-chic Brasão is always full.